betterscientificsoftware/bssw.io/Articles/Blog/2021-11-HPCAndTheLabManager.md

 Alternatively, one can imagine that things are about to get better.

-### Maturity of Scientific HPC: Enter The Operations Manager
+### Maturity of scientific HPC: Enter the operations manager

 OK, so let me try and draw together a few conclusions that I think I can distill from the above narrative.